-1 day, 3 ways: Dubai
+Dubai: 1 Day, 3 Ways

 If you do nothing else while you’re here, tick off both of the above and you’ll have had the two essential Dubai experiences.
 Why?
 Because even now, despite the city’s multi-billion-pound efforts to portray itself as an ultra-sophisticated destination (which it is), it’s historic Dubai that still makes the most vivid impression.

-15:30 Dubai Museum is in Al Fahidi Fort, which dates from 1787, making it the oldest building in the city.
-Around a million people visit each year, and it includes many artefacts from the African and Asian countries that have traded with Dubai since time immemorial, as well as tracing the city’s recent development into a global hub.
+3:30pm Dubai Museum is in Al Fahidi Fort, which dates from 1787, making it the oldest building in the city.
+Around a million people visit each year, and it includes many artifacts from the African and Asian countries that have traded with Dubai since time immemorial, as well as tracing the city’s recent development into a global hub.

-- For information about Jumeirah Mosque, see visitdubai.com/en/pois/jumeirah-mosque
+- For information about Jumeirah Mosque, Dubai Gold Souk and the Dubai Museum, see visitdubai.com

 You’ll need to take your passport if you want to visit Dubai’s neighbouring Emirate – home to many international cricket competitions – but a taxi ride across the border should only take you 30 minutes.